-This document aims to provide an overview of the Oxford Experimental Medicine Clinical Research Facility's Operational Policies.
+This document aims to provide an overview of the NIHR Oxford Clinical Research Facility's Operational Policies.

 Further details about each section can be found in the relevant SOPs.
 This manual is based on the UKCRF Network QA Workstream Quality Manual Guideline (V2).
 The guidance template details the minimum requirements for a CRF quality system.
-Hence Oxford EMCRF Operational Policy has been developed using a tool which is recognised by the Chief Scientist Office, UKCRF Network and NHS NIHR for this purpose.
+Hence the CRF Operational Policy has been developed using a tool which is recognised by the Chief Scientist Office, UKCRF Network and NHS NIHR for this purpose.